3adev/y2038/readme.md

 * `qemu-[yn]2038` runs the image under QEMU

-Within the image, test applications can be run, and will use the kernel and GLIBC of the image of course; they are stored in `/usr/local/bin`.
+Within the image, test applications can be run, and will use the kernel and GLIBC of the image of course; they are stored in `/usr/bin` and are called `test_y2038` (built  with `-DTIME_BITS=64` and thus expecting to use Y2038-proof APIs) and `test_n2038` (built without `-DTIMEBITS=64` and thus expecting to use the legacy, non-Y2038-proof, APIs).

+Each of these test applications, when run, prints one line per test, strating with with either 'ok' or 'FAILED'.
+Tests are run in the same order for both test_y2038 and test_n2038.

 # How to tune it